 WARNING: Be careful not to share sensitive information.
 There have been several instances where streamers have been harassed because their location has been found.

-At the end of your about me, include a call to action, something to entice viewers to stay.
+At the end of your about me, including a call to action, something to entice viewers to stay.

 Add a panel that will remind people that subscriptions are a thing to entice them to support your channel.
 Add a unique message to let them know that it would help your channel.
 You can even let them know what the funds will be used for (if you wish).